vinismarques/rpaframework-msgraph/README.rst

 In order to work on this library, you will need to install the developer environment.
 Luckily, with the help of `poetry`_ and `invoke`_, it should be relatively straight forward.

-Follow these steps to get your `VSCode`_` environment up and running (for other IDEs, you may need to find alternate tutorials):
+Follow these steps to get your `Visual Studio Code`_ environment up and running (these steps were generated from a Windows machine inside Visual Studio Code termainal, for other IDEs and operating systems, you may need to find alternate tutorials):

 #.
 Fork this library on `GitHub`_.
 #.
-Install Python on your machine, we recommend v3.9.13.
+Install `Python`_ on your machine, we strongly recommend ``v3.9.13``.
 #.
-Use pip to install global copies of ``poetry`` and ``invoke`` from an elevated terminal
+Use pip to install global copies of ``poetry``, ``invoke``, and ``toml`` from an elevated
+   terminal into your v3.9.13 installation of Python (you may need to activate the proper Python installation before performing this install if you have multiple Python versions installed).

 .. code:: shell

-   pip install poetry invoke
+   pip install poetry invoke toml

 #.
 Clone your forked library locally.
 #.
-Execute the following ``invoke`` command, which should install the development environment
+Execute the following ``invoke`` command from the root of the repository in your filesystem,
-   in a local ``.venv`` folder within your repository.
+   which should install the development environment in a local ``.venv`` folder within your repository.

 .. code:: shell